 1. Establish a Mesh Network

-With years of testing experience, it’s pretty apparent that Netgear Orbi AX6000 and ASUS Zen WiFi XT-8 are some of the best mesh WiFi systems on offer if you can afford them.
+With years of testing experience, it’s pretty apparent that Netgear Orbi AX6000 and ASUS Zen WiFi XT-8 are some of the best mesh WiFi systems available if you can afford them.
 If you are bound by budget constraints, TP-Link Deco offers a cost-effective solution.

 2. Use a WiFi Repeater

-Using a Wi-Fi repeater is one of the most efficient solutions without having to replace or upgrade your entire home network.
+Using a Wi-Fi repeater is one of the most efficient solutions without replacing or upgrading your entire home network.
 If you need to enhance the WiFi signal to the part of your house that has been acting as a sticking point, an extender works better.

 3. Use a WiFi Access Point